MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 Outputs the MAKES indexing resources config file for BuildIndex command.
 The command won't write a config file unless a path is provided.

 ### Optional Parameters

+`--Region`

+The region to create the indexing resources in.

 `--MakesPreprocessor`